ovt12/Mongodb/README.md

 ​
 What did you need to do to provision a vm to run mongo db?

+- setup vagrant on your machine
+- configure the vagrant file
+- create shell script for app & mongodb to run
+- Then use vagrant up to run the machines

 ​
 What did you need to do to provision a vm to:
 ​
 - Run the node.js application?
+To Run the application you would run via node /script.js at the end of the script.sh

 - Use the `nology.training` alias?
+Add some options of ServerName and ServerAlias to the nology-proxy.conf

 - Use apache server to dirent traffic to a given port?
+Installed Apache server and copied the nology-proxy into the config file in apache2/sites-available

 - How are you able to pass in the DB connection string?

 ​
 ---
 ​